calebdickinson/DickinsonComprehensiveClimateClassification/README.md

 ### Subarctic Frigid Summer Climate (FY):
 Belgrano II Research Base, Antarctica
+Churen Himal summit, Nepal

 # Arctic Climates (G):

+### Arctic Warm Summer Climate (GA1):
+Yakutsk, Russia

 ### Arctic Cool Summer Climate (GB2):
 Anaktuvuk Pass, Alaska
+Verkhoyansk, Russia (if the average temperature of the coldest month was more than 1.5 Fahrenheit colder Verkhoyansk would be a YB2 climate, a climate that does not exist anywhere on earth)

 ### Arctic Cold Summer Climate (GB1):
 Cambridge Bay, Nunavut, Canada